MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-add-host-information-for-admin-trusted-attestation.md

 # Authorize Hyper-V hosts using Admin-trusted attestation

 >[!IMPORTANT]
->Admin-trusted attestation is deprecated beginning with Windows Server 2019.
-You can configure [host key attestation](guarded-fabric-initialize-hgs-key-mode.md) instead.
+>Admin-trusted attestation (AD mode) is deprecated beginning with Windows Server 2019.
+For environments where TPM attestation is not possible, configure [host key attestation](guarded-fabric-initialize-hgs-key-mode.md).
+Host key attestation provides similar assurance to AD mode and is simpler to set up.

 To authorize a guarded host in AD mode: